 - It simplifies the process of upgrading equipment.

 - When dealing with technical issues, reinitializing a device with ZTP is a quick and simple solution.

 - All these advantages add up to a large amount of money saved.

 What are some of the drawbacks of using ZTP?

 There are two important potential drawbacks to zero-touch provisioning that should be considered:

 - Misconfiguration: If the configuration files are not thoroughly tested before being deployed, configuration issues may arise.
-Furthermore, if ZTP is used to configure many devices, it is possible that a high number of misconfiguration issues will arise.
+Furthermore, if ZTP is used to configure many devices, a high number of misconfiguration issues may arise.
 This condition may result in security weaknesses that could allow connected devices to be compromised.

-- There are concerns about security.
+- There are security concerns.
 With ZTP, a high level of security is required.
 Remote devices may have less protection than other devices, but they have the same access to the network and data as other devices.
 An attacker who compromises a device may be able to employ a man-in-the-middle assault to gain control over a remote device.

 Our team is ready for you

 Do you want to know more about this topic?
 Leave a message or your number and we'll call you back.
 We are looking forward to helping you further.